kt1996/ChatApplication/README.md

 # ChatApplication
-Local Area Network Chat Application
+A server-less application for communication over a Local Area Network built using C#.
+Text and File Sharing Implemented as of present.
+Optional Encrypted Communication.